Rotational susceptibility of a hot and dense hadronic matter

 Because of interaction, the $\mu^{*M}$, $\mu^{*B}$ and $\mu^{*\bar B}$ represent the modified chemical potentials for mesons, baryons and anti-baryons, respectively, and can be determined from Eq. (~\ref{mub}) and Eq. (~\ref{mustar1}) as;

 where $n_{M}$, $n_{B}$, and $n_{\bar B}$ denote the modified number densities for mesons, baryons, and anti-baryons, respectively, which are given by

 It is important to note that the van der Waals parameters $a$ and $b$ used in this study are obtained in the absence of rotation in the medium.
-In principle, these parameters should vary as a function of rotation.
+This can be considered a reasonable assumption in the first-order approximation, particularly in the small angular velocity regime where linear response arguments are expected to apply.
+In principle, rotation can modify local density distributions, induce centrifugal gradients, and alter the effective interaction environment of the medium.
+Such effects may lead to a rotation dependence of thermodynamic quantities and, consequently, of effective interaction parameters.
+This consideration becomes especially relevant for higher-order rotational susceptibilities, which can amplify underlying modeling assumptions.
+Thus, in principle, these parameters should vary as a function of rotation.
 However, as it is non-trivial to have $a$ and $b$ as functions of $\omega$, we neglect the dependency in the current study.